 44. Ensure your cash flow remains positive, with proper safety measures

-Just because you have cash coming into your business, it does not mean your business is making money.
 If your expenses outweigh your revenue, then you will find it hard to operate a business that can make any money.
-Reduce your expenses, by doing away with unnecessary things and increase your profits in return.
+Reduce your expenses by doing away with unnecessary things and increase your profits in return.

 45. Scale your sales strategy

-Go after bigger clients, expand your reach, dig deeper into your existing clients.
+Go after bigger clients, expand your reach, and dig deeper into your existing clients.
 Never become content with your current position.
 Always strive to make more money.

 46. Scale your marketing strategy

-As you can see, it takes a lot to build a successful business.
-As you went through this checklist, do you believe that you have what it takes to build a successful business?
 It is always good to be honest with yourself when asking this question.
 Building a business will require a lot of hard work, which will depend on having great mental toughness.
-If you are ready to step up to the challenge though, keep this criteria guideline nearby for reference as you are developing your business.Get help

 Related Reading » Company Registration in Singapore